gxrj/dev-environment/debian-install.md

           wpa-essid Put_Your_Router_SSID_Name_Here
           wpa-psk Put_Your_Router_Password_Here

-<b>Warning:</b> Do no forget to remove those credentials after install your desktop environment
+<b>Warning:</b> Do no forget to *remove all those contents provided above* after install your desktop environment

 * Update your wireless interface with the chosen router's credentials